JeffreyLuo333/DDSP/README.md

 <img src="images/StartTraining05.jpg" width="624" height="152">

+I trained an DDSP-VST neural synthesizer for cello with 10 minutes of cello soundtrack.

 ### Import the trained model to Garageband as a new VST plugin
 Upon completion of the training, the Colab notebook will automatically export and compress (zip) the model, followed by downloading it directly to your designated model folder.
 If the download doesn't start automatically, you can locate the model in your training folder with a name like __<span style="color: red;">ddsp-training-{date-time}/{Name}</span>__.